 If you're looking for an underlay, we're here to help you choose the best one for your floating wood floor.

 Installing an underlay isn't rocket science.
 With patience and precision, you can easily enhance the comfort and durability of your wood floor.

 First off, it's important to check that your floor isn't too uneven.
 This can cause air to leak in and damage the underlay.
 A levelling compound can provide a solid base on which to install the underlay, provided that the floor isn't too uneven.

 However, if your floor is significantly warped or uneven, installing chipboard panels 10 to 12-mm thick and placing expansion wedges around the edge of the room will ensure a completely flat surface on which to lay the underlay and wood floor.

 Underlay usually comes in rolls, making it easy to install.
-Simply unroll each sheet across the floor, enabling it to ride up the walls.
+Simply unroll each sheet across the floor,perpendicular to the direction of the plank and enabling it to ride up the walls.
 We advise cutting it wider as it's better to have an underlay that is too high than one that does not sufficiently cover the floor.
 You can always trim the excess once you've finished installing your wood floor.

 Ensure that the sheets of underlay overlap and use aluminium tape to seal the gaps and therefore prevent any air leaks.

 Underlay also comes in panels and slabs.
 To install it, simply slot the pieces together.
 If there are any gaps between the different pieces, use aluminium tape to seal them and ensure the underlay is airtight.

 All rooms have obstacles: pipes, doorways, corners, etc. To ensure seamless underlay installation, it's worth investing in a profile gauge.
 This tool makes it easy to measure any obstacles in the room and to make the necessary cuts in the underlay.

 Once the underlay is installed, you can move on to laying your wood floor.
 Don't delay – check out our complete guide to installing floating wood floors.